Wells Fargo Reflect Card Review

 To get the most value out of this card, it is best to make any balance transfers during the intro fee period so that you have a lower balance transfer fee to pay.

+With the quality benefits the card offers, it's primarily aimed at consumers who have a credit score of 670 or better.
+If you have a lower credit score approval could be a roll of the dice, so you may want to consider a card with a shorter 0% intro APR period.

 If your priority is a long 0% intro APR, the Wells Fargo Reflect℠ Card clearly outshines the competition.
-The lucrative 21 month 0% intro APR on purchases is a smart move if you have big expenses coming up or you need to spread out the cost of purchases over time, yet still avoid interest on them (but remember to pay it off before you start accumulating interest).
+The up to 21-month 0% intro APR on purchases is a smart move if you have big expenses coming up or you need to spread out the cost of purchases over time, yet still avoid interest on them during the intro period (but remember to pay it off before you start accumulating interest).

-And if you're looking to transfer a current balance, we haven't found a card that offers a longer period to pay intro 0% interest on for balance transfers, either.
+And if you're looking to transfer a current balance, it's hard to find a better pick.
 Add it all up and it's easy to see why our experts rate this card a perfect 5 stars, and a top card in its category.

 Paying down credit balances is the fastest way to improve your FICO® Score.
 That's because 30% of your credit score is based on how much of your available credit you're using.
 Your credit utilization is reported monthly, which means paying off debt could improve your credit score in one month!